-Some of the wrestlers he trained were: Mike Graham, Steve Keirn, Hulk Hogan, "Mr. Wonderful" Paul Orndorff, B. Brian Blair, Lex Luger, Ron Simmons, "Cowboy" Bob Orton, Ray Fernandez (Hercules), Scott Hall and Ed "The Bull" Gantner.
+Some of the wrestlers who survived Matsuda’s merciless training are Mike Graham, Steve Keirn, “Dirty” Dick Slater, Bob Roop, Hulk Hogan, "Mr. Wonderful" Paul Orndorff, “Killer Bee” B. Brian Blair, Lex Luger, Ron Simmons, "Cowboy" Bob Orton, Ray Fernandez (Hercules), Scott Hall, and Ed "The Bull" Gantner.

-Editor’s update (August 15, 2019): After reading this article, the family of Hiro Matsuda (Yasuhiro Kojima) privately reached out to us and answered some questions that have been left to fan interpretation in the endless lore that is professional wrestling.
-20 years after we lost Matsuda, we are provided with some closure.
+After reading this article, Hiro Matsuda (Yasuhiro Kojima) ‘s family privately reached out to us and answered some questions that have been left to fan interpretation in the endless lore that is professional wrestling.
+20+ years after we lost Matsuda, we are provided with some closure.